"Fuel cut" happens when you close the throttle anytime above

 running.
 To be running, an engine needs 3 things, fuel, air and ignition....

-If you remove any of these 3 things, the engine isn't actually running.
+If you remove any of these 3 things, the engine isn't running.
+This

 off the key, or the kill switch.